ngtquynh/PhoneAuthentication/README.md

-# Coding challenge on creating a phone number and access code application
+# Authentication application from using phone number

 ## Introduction